threefoldtech/tfchain/docs/development/setup_development_environment.md

-# Setup Your Development Environment
+# Setup your development environment

-## Installing Required Packages and Rust
+## Installing required packages and Rust

 Before you can start developing a Substrate-based blockchain, you need to prepare your development environment with the required packages and Rust.
 For installation instructions, see the appropriate topic for your operating system.